Treating lameness

 Step 1:

-Treat as per step 2 only if the bruising is a point of pain.
+Treat as per step 2 only if the bruising is an obvious point of pain, otherwise many of these cows can be put in a lame mob and monitored as most will self-resolve.

 Step 2: